CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## Where can I find the data?

-The best place to get the data depends on your needs: Do you want to download the data into your own processing environment or do you need a processing environment close to the data?
+For working with EO data there are two main options:
+* Use a service which has EO data readily available and offers data processing and analysis capabilities.
+Usually these give better user experience and efficiency, but the services might be limited in computing power, available tools or options for adding own data.
+The commercial systems also might have costs.
+* Use your own processing environment (PC, cloud or HPC) and download the data to this system.
+This requires extra effort for downloading and managing the data, but in other ways might give more freedom.

 !!! default "Other geospatial datasets"

-    For other geospatial vector and raster datasets, check out our [spatial dataset list on CSC research pages](https://research.csc.fi/open-gis-data#intdata3).
+    To find other geospatial datasets, check out [CSC open spatial dataset list](https://research.csc.fi/open-gis-data).

 ### Services providing EO data and processing capabilities